2025–26 A-Liga

-The 2025–26 A-Liga is the 54th season of the Danish women's football top-flight league.
+The 2025–26 A-Liga was the 52nd season of the top-flight of the Danish Women's Football League.

-From this season onwards the Danish Women's League has been renamed A-Liga.
+From this season onwards the Danish Women's League (Kvindeliga) was renamed A-Liga.

+The season saw an influx of current and former national team players return to the league after several years abroad, including Nadia Nadim, Sanne Troelsgaard, Simone Boye, Mille Gejl, and Rikke Madsen, with HB Køge signing all but Troelsgaard, who signed with FC Midtjylland.
+Troelsgaard was the first player to return to the domestic league, while Boye returned mid-season to join the club for its ultimately successful championship run.
+Longtime Brøndby profiles Nanna Christiansen and Julie Tavlo, who both served as captains throughout their tenures, retired from football following this season, with Tavlo departing mid-season at the start of March 2026.

 Format

 The main round of the league is played in autumn as a double round-robin tournament between the 8 participating teams, where each team plays against each other both at home and away.

 The six best placed teams qualify for spring championship play-offs.
 The finals consist once again of a double round-robin tournament among the six participating teams.
 The scores from the main league round carry over into the championship play-offs.

 The two bottom ranked teams instead play in qualification play-offs, a double round-robin tournament with the top four teams of 2025–26 B-Liga for two spots in 2026–27 A-Liga.
 The scores from the main league round are not carried over into the qualification play-offs.